objektwerks/python/README.md

 Issues
 ------
->Using fastapi / pydantic can be problematic.
+>[2025.1.27] Using fastapi / pydantic can be problematic.
 Installs work.
 Yet imports don't always work; while scripts may work.

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
 Yet Pylance still did not recognize fastapi / pydantic imports.